Abstracts of the PhD presentations

 both probing policies on the job latency, and to illustrate the potential

-Supervisors Uzay Kaymak, Yingqian Zhang, Alp Akçay
+performance improvements.
+Jason Rhuggenaath Supervisors Uzay Kaymak, Yingqian Zhang, Alp Akçay Title Dynamic

-pricing and learning with censored demand and limited price changes
+pricing and learning with censored demand and limited price changes Abstract In this work we study a dynamic

 pricing problem with demand censoring and limited price changes.
 In our